 Unsure whether it was weeks or months later, he was lying on a pile of clothes, somewhere in the house, and was looking at a book and rubbing in the same way.
 His mother found him and must have realized what he was doing.
 She stopped him, and told him to go wash my face with cold water—and he would feel better.

-He stopped, and got up—but he didn’t either wash or do anything else.
+He stopped, and got up—nor did he wash or do anything else.
 But he resolved to do this only in his own bed when no one was around.

 Another family took over the third floor.
 Finally a Mr. Vaughan (one syllable), and his daughter, Miss Vaughan, took it over.
 (Samuel Sr. owned the building and the land it occupied.)
 They were only there a short time, but they were friendly.
 Soon the Vaughans moved out, and the Delanys took over the third floor.
 The upstairs kitchen became a storage room.
 Unlike the second floor, the bathroom was somehow at the end of a hallway, at the back of the house.
 His parents had the large back bedroom, Chip had the small front bedroom, and his sister the larger of the two front bedrooms.